Thank you for reading our post, please rate this article at the end.

 But I’m here to tell you that you are gravely mistaken if you ignore such a high-quality, inexpensive fifth-wheel hitch.

-CURT 16115 has a dual pivot head, ten degrees of lateral movement, and a unique skid plate to ensure a quieter and smoother fifth-wheel connection while driving across rough roads.
+CURT 16115 features a dual-pivot head, ten degrees of lateral movement, and a unique skid plate to ensure a quieter and smoother fifth-wheel connection while driving over rough roads.

-Also, it has a single handle that makes its operation easy.
+Additionally, it features a single handle that simplifies its operation.
 You don’t have to make it difficult for yourself.
 Knowing you can trust that you are doing the right thing is satisfying.

 It is of high quality and durability.
 Why else would the manufacturer offer a lifetime guarantee?
 It has been coated with durable carbide powder to protect it from corrosion and rust.